-What was your first sushi roll when you tried it for the first time?
-For many of you, it might be California Roll (カリフォルニアロール) as it is probably by far the most popular styles of sushi in the U.S. Today I’ll show you how easy you can make California Roll at home.
+What was the first sushi roll that you tried at a Japanese restaurant?
+For many of you, it might be California Roll (カリフォルニアロール) as it is probably by far the most popular style of sushi in the U.S. Today I’ll show you how easy you can make California Roll at home.

 What is California Roll?

-First thing first, let’s talk about what is a California Roll.
+Before we get to the recipe, let’s talk about what exactly is California Roll.
 California Roll is a kind of sushi roll (we call makizushi in Japanese) containing crab meat (real or imitation), avocado, and cucumber.

-Usually it is an “inside-out” roll (we call uramaki), which means that sushi rice is shown on the outside of the roll, and nori is on the inside.
-The roll is sprinkled with toasted white sesame seeds for nice crunchy texture, but sometimes subsituted with tobiko or masago for the prettier look.
+Usually it is an “inside-out” roll (we call uramaki), which means that sushi rice is shown on the outside of the roll, and nori (seaweed sheet) is on the inside.
+The roll is sprinkled with toasted white sesame seeds for nice crunchy texture, but sometimes they are garnished with tobiko or masago fish roes for a more elegant presentation.